manan025/manan025-langsmith-MAT496/README.md

 Tweaks:
 - Basic understanding of how LLM-as-a-judge works
 - Parsed the output from claude in a certain way because it does not support custom output type
+- Explored langsmith platform to use the Auto Evaluate feature